ShawnEdgell/skaterxl-mod-docs/README.md

 ---

-**This repository (`skaterxl-mod-docs`) is now deprecated and primarily serves to redirect users to our new, consolidated website.**
+This repository (`skaterxl-mod-docs`) is now deprecated.
 The Vercel deployment linked to this repository (`skaterxl-mod-docs.vercel.app`) will automatically redirect you to the new site.

 We encourage you to visit [www.skatebit.app](https://www.skatebit.app) for the latest Skater XL modding information, lists, and resources.
-All future updates and content will be available there.

-Thank you for your interest in Skater XL modding!

 ---

-_If you were looking for the old source code, please note that this repository's content has been replaced with a redirector application._
+_The content of this repository now only contains configuration to redirect to the new site._